TemptationWithin/TeachMeSkills_Homework_Lesson_6_Task_2/README.md

 # TeachMeSkills_Homework_Lesson_6_Task_2
-/** ЗАДАЧА 2
+/** TASK 2
- * Есть массив целых числел.
+* There is an array of integers.
- * 	Необходимо удалить дубликаты из массива и отсортировать.
+* It is necessary to remove duplicates from the array and sort it.
- * 	На вход метод будет получать первоначальный массив,
+* The method will receive the initial array as input,
- * 	на выход метод будет возвращать отсортированный массив без дубликатов.
+* the method will return a sorted array without duplicates as output.
 *
- * 	Что практикуем в этом задании:
+* What we practice in this task:
- * 		- построение алгоритмов
+* - constructing algorithms
- * 		- управляющие конструкции, операции ветвления
+* - control structures, branching operations
 **/